AmherstCollege/qualtrics2ess/README.md

 ### *Common Data Format File*

 The qualtrics2ess.py script will also generate a common data format (CDF) file for each election, which provides the basic information about the ballot that can be extracted from the Qualtrics input file.
 This file can be loaded into the RCV Universal Tabulator as a starting point.
 Importantly, this includes all of the candidate names on all of the ballots, including write-ins.
-It does not, however, include the election rules.
+It does not, however, include the election rules, which must be specified in the Tabulator.

 ## Details